 The exhibits at the Old Courthouse, most of which are actual models or historic items rather than mere text or photographs, date back to 1764, at which time the St. Louis region was a French fur trading port.
 Other exhibits come from eras ranging from colonial times on up to the 20th century.
 The Old Courthouse served as an actual courthouse from the mid-19th century up until 1930.

-Located in a former shoe manufacturing building, this museum will satisfy both the young and the young-at-heart.
-With three floors of interesting, educational and fun-filled rooms, it is one of the best downtown attractions.
-The museum is run by a group of artists and professionals who together produce an awe-inspiring array of exhibits.
-Feel the authenticity of the multilevel enchanted caves, the architectural museum and the giant aquarium.
+Located in a former shoe-manufacturing warehouse, this eccentric museum and adventure park has something for both the young and the young-at-heart.
+With multiple floors of fascinating, educational and fun-filled rooms, it is one of the best downtown attractions.
+The museum is run by a group of artists and professionals who have done a splendid job of curating an awe-inspiring array of exhibits.
+Using repurposed pieces of old cities, the makers have built exhilarating slides and grand castles.
+Feel the authenticity of the multilevel enchanted caves, the architectural museum, a giant aquarium and so much more at the unique City Museum.

 Completed in October 1965 the Gateway Arch was designed to last 1,000 years.
 The Arch was built to represent Thomas Jefferson's dream of a United States that stretched from the Pacific to the Atlantic Coast.
 At a spectacular 630 feet (192 meters), the monumental structure features a stainless steel facade that represents the city's legacy as the Gateway to the West.
 A tram zips to the top of the monument and one can see 360-degree views for 30 miles (48 kilometers) around the city.
 The Arch stands within the larger Jefferson National Expansion Memorial and is a testament to American engineering at its finest.

-Nestled along the Mississippi River, St. Louis was inhabited by the ancient Native American tribes.
-However European migrants especially from France and Spain moved here in the 17th Century.
+Nestled along the Mississippi River, St. Louis was first inhabited by the ancient Native American tribes, followed by European migrants, especially from France and Spain, who moved here in the 17th Century.
 Named in honor of Louis IX of France, it is a city known for its music, baseball, bowling and beer.
 The westward expansion and the river form a core part of its fabric.
 The monumental Gateway Arch is the centerpiece of this metro and is an ode to the westward expedition.
 Interspersed with over 100 parks that include lakes and playgrounds, Forest Park is the crown jewel of them all.
 It houses the renowned St. Louis Zoo and St. Louis Museum.
 The Gateway Arch National Park is another important park housing the colossal arch.
-World Wide Technology Soccer Park and Busch Stadium are some of the important arenas for sports while Laumeier Sculpture Park and Citygarden are a beautiful blend of art and nature.
+World Wide Technology Soccer Park and Busch Stadium are some of the important arenas for sports, while Laumeier Sculpture Park and Citygarden are a beautiful blend of art and nature.
 The Pageant, Hollywood Casino Amphitheater and Blueberry Hill are famous for their concerts and gigs.

 St. Louis' City Hall, a massive stone building at the corner of Tucker and Market streets, was designed in 1890, when the city was still among the half-dozen largest cities in the country.
 Roughly modeled after the city hall in Paris, the building was not completed until 1904, just in time for the St. Louis World's Fair.
 Besides the glorious marble rotunda, with its grand staircase, three floors of colonnaded balconies, arches and vast skylight above, the main room of interest is the Board of Aldermen's chambers.
 There are interesting murals on the Market Street and Clark Avenue entrances.